weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     as directed earlier in this step.
     ‎

-14. Hover over the **Edge browser** icon on the taskbar and select the session that displays **Allan’s** on-premises mailbox.
+14. After sending Alex's reply back to Allan, hover over the **Edge browser** icon on the taskbar and select the session that displays **Allan’s** on-premises mailbox.
 Verify that Allan received the reply from Alex (you may need to refresh the Inbox if the reply is not there when you return to Allan’s mailbox).